Iepoev/Thesis/paper/source/09_ch1_probleemstelling.md

 The session consisted of the following stages:

- - a 2-minute stage in sedentary rest
+ - A 2-minute stage in sedentary rest.
- - a 5-minute stage in which the subject provides 50 Watt (0.067 BHP) at 50 rotations per minute
+ - A 5-minute stage in which the subject provides 50 Watt (0.067 BHP) at 50 rotations per minute.
- - a 5-minute stage in which the subject provides 100 Watt (0.134 BHP) at 50 rpm
+ - A 5-minute stage in which the subject provides 100 Watt (0.134 BHP) at 50 rpm.
- - a 2-minute stage of recovery in sedentary rest
+ - A 2-minute stage of recovery in sedentary rest.
- - a 5-minute stage in which the subject tries to maintain 115-120 bpm heart rate (equals to around 60% of the theoretical maximum heart rate of young adults)
+ - A 5-minute stage in which the subject tries to maintain 115-120 bpm heart rate (equals to around 60% of the theoretical maximum heart rate of young adults).
- - a 2-minute stage of recovery in sedentary rest
+ - A 2-minute stage of recovery in sedentary rest.
- - a 5-minute stage in which the subject tries to maintain 155-160 bpm heart rate (equals to around 80% of the theoretical maximum heart rate of young adults)
+ - A 5-minute stage in which the subject tries to maintain 155-160 bpm heart rate (equals to around 80% of the theoretical maximum heart rate of young adults).
- - a 1-minute stage in which the subject cycles at maximum exertion
+ - A 1-minute stage in which the subject cycles at maximum exertion.
- - a 13-minute stage of recovery, of which 4 minutes are kept for analysis
+ - A 13-minute stage of recovery, of which 4 minutes are kept for analysis.

 Additionally, the following meta-data is noted:

- - the Rating of Perceived Exertion (RPE) of each session
+ - The Rating of Perceived Exertion (RPE) of each session.
- - the energy spent during the three "constant heart rate" sessions
+ - The energy spent during the three "constant heart rate" sessions.
- - the distance traveled during the three "constant heart rate" sessions
+ - The distance traveled during the three "constant heart rate" sessions.
- - the Baecke questionnaire scores of the subject
+ - The Baecke questionnaire scores of the subject.

 The reasoning behind the methodology of this data gathering session is explained in-depth in chapter \ref{ch:metrics}.
 In total 27 test subjects were gathered, of which 23 were able to fully complete the session, resulting in \~95.000 timesteps of heartbeat data.